 Mobile Food Shelf

-Our Mobile Food Shelf provides monthly deliveries of our Food Market items to five senior living facilities.
-We currently have two Mobile Food Shelf sites in Woodbury and three in Oakdale.
+Our Mobile Food Shelf provides monthly deliveries of our Food Market items to six senior living facilities.
+We currently have three Mobile Food Shelf sites in Woodbury and three in Oakdale.
 Click here to watch a video about our Mobile Food Shelf program.

-We partner with Second Harvest Heartland to offer Drive-Up Produce Fairs on the 2nd and 4th Saturdays of each month, year-round.
+Saturdays of each month, year-round.
 Through these Produce Fairs, we distribute a large supply of fresh fruit and vegetables – typically 6-7 different items are distributed at each Produce Fair.
-Our Produce Fairs serve more than 450 households per month.
-Click here to see a SWCTC video about our Produce Fairs.
+Click here to see a SWCTC video about our Produce Fairs